AviatrixSystems/Docs/HowTos/tgw_csr_migrate.rst

    :keywords: AWS Transit Gateway, TGW, CSR Migration

 ==============================================================
-Migrating a CSR Transit to Aviatrix TGW Orchestrator
+Migrating a CSR Transit to Transit Gateway Orchestrator
 ==============================================================

 This document assumes that you have deployed a `CSR Transit solution <https://aws.amazon.com/answers/networking/aws-global-transit-network/>`_ with Transit hub CSR instances and VGWs